Guardiola responds to Messi talk at Man City as Barcelona icon becomes available

 Why is Messi available?

-An all-time great made one push for the exits in 2020, which sparked talk of interest from City, and hit free agency this summer when a lucrative contract expired.
+An all-time great made one push for the exits in 2020, which sparked talk of interest from City, and hit free agency this summer when his lucrative contract expired.

 Barca had hoped to put an extension in place, with club president Joan Laporta agreeing terms at one stage, but no paperwork can be signed and a record-setting spell at Camp Nou is being brought to a close.